-I was a bit skeptical, whether Rocky Mountain crossbows where any good, but I was pleasantly surprised by the first Rocky Mountain crossbow that I bought, the RM405.
-I heard a lot of good buzz around the RM360, so I decided to buy that one too to test and review the crossbow.
-I also bought the Pro version to compare the two.
+I was a bit skeptical, whether Rocky Mountain crossbows were any good but I heard a lot of good buzz around the RM360, so I decided to buy it myself too to test it out and review the crossbow.
+I also bought the Pro version to compare the two in this review.

 Rocky Mountain RM360/RM360 Pro Crossbow Specs

 Adjustable buttstock, Interchangable foregrip, Picatinny rail, Anti-Dry Fire(ADF)